MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 In the mobile app, users can view resources by selecting the **Resources** tab.
 This type of functioning provides users with a familiar navigation structure and allows them to open sites, pages, news, and more — right from their mobile devices.

-#### Learn more about Resources

-[Enable and customize global navigation](/viva/connections/sharepoint-app-bar) in the SharePoint app bar

 ## Viva Connections mobile and desktop experiences
-On desktop, Viva Connections surfaces your own home site as a branded app in Teams, combining the power of your intelligent SharePoint intranet with chat and collaboration tools that Teams provides.
+On desktop, Viva Connections surfaces your own [home site](/viva/connections/home-site-plan) as a branded app in Teams, combining the power of your intelligent SharePoint intranet with chat and collaboration tools that Teams provides.

 ![Image of the viva connections Dashboard on a desktop device.](../media/connections/viva-connections-desktop.png)